transaltantic/testing/README.md

-Cats and dogs.
+Cats and wolves.
-Cows and goats
+Cows and hens.